 (23:26-32) Seventh Month 10th day- Day Of Atonement– No work, day to make atonement for God.
 Anyone who works is destroyed.

 (23:33-44) Seventh Month 15th day– Feast Of Tabernacles- Lasts seven days.
-On first day people will take fruit of beautiful trees, branches, boughs, and willows and they will rejoice before God.
+On the first day people will take the fruit of beautiful trees, branches, boughs, and willows and they will rejoice before God.